 For more craft business ideas, see my post Hot Craft Ideas to Sell.

-Legalizing Your Craft Business
+Legalizing Your Art and Craft Business

 Before you start to sell your crafts, you need to look into legalizing your business.
 Laws vary by town and state, so you’ll need to look into the laws in your own area.
 Many states have a small business section on their government website.
 If you can’t find one, do an internet search for your state and small business.
 Or go to your local town office for help.